-The investment portfolio, valued at \$47 million at year end as shown in the statement of financial position and in notes 1, 12, and 22 to the financial statements, is measured at fair value through profit or loss.
-It is a diverse portfolio of investments held directly and through unconsolidated subsidiaries in unquoted funds and unquoted companies.
+The investment portfolio, valued at \$35.6m at year end as shown in the statement of financial position and in notes 1, 12, and 21 to the financial statements, is measured at fair value through profit or loss.
+It consists of investments held directly and through unconsolidated subsidiaries in unquoted funds and unquoted companies.

-Given the nature of the investments, market data is not always readily available to corroborate the valuations provided by the Manager and supported by the underlying investee managers / general partners / sponsors or administrators, therefore the valuation of the investment portfolio may be subject to judgement, estimates and complexity, some of which may materially affect the NAV.
+Given the nature of the investments, market data is not always readily available to corroborate the valuations provided by the Manager and supported by the underlying investee managers / general partners / sponsors or administrators, therefore the valuation of the investment portfolio may be subject to judgement, estimates, and complexity, some of which may materially affect the NAV.

-For these reasons, the valuation of the investment portfolio has been a key focus of our audit work and is considered a key audit matter.
+For these reasons, the valuation of the investment portfolio has been a key focus of